martincostello/blog/source/2023-07-12-upgrading-to-dotnet-8-part-3-previews-1-to-5.md

 Now .NET provides its own abstraction for time in the form of the [`TimeProvider`][time-provider] abstraction.
 This is a great fit for existing applications, particularly for those like my own where I've pulled in the entire of NodaTime just to provide a comon time abstraction.

 With `TimeProvider` I can now remove the need to ship all of the additional dependencies that NodaTime brings with it, such as time zone data, and instead just use `TimeProvider` in these applications.
 This makes the dependency graph of my applications much simpler, and also makes them smaller and faster to start up.

 ## Preview 5

 With the release of [preview 5][preview-5] in June, there were two things that I thought were of interest.

-### Dynamic PGO meets Playwright
+### Dynamic PGO 🤝 Playwright .NET

 Something that came up in a few of my applications after updating to preview 5 was that for _some_ of the applications, their [Playwright][] UI tests were starting to fail with a `NullReferenceException`.
-This was a bit of a head-scratcher as it consistently failed in GitHub Actions CI, but not locally in Visual Studio when run _individually_.
-After spending more time that I'd like debugging things and running the tests locally through Playwright .NET's own source code with some debugging from the `console.log()` school of though, I was able to determine that _something_ weird was going on with some asynchronous code inside Playwright.
+This was a bit of a head-scratcher as it consistently failed in GitHub Actions CI, but not locally in Visual Studio when those tests were run _individually_.
+After spending more time that I'd like debugging things and running the tests locally through Playwright .NET's own source code with some debugging from the `console.log()` school of thought, I was able to determine that _something_ weird was going on with some asynchronous code inside Playwright.
 This lead me to open [an issue][dotnet-runtime-87628] in the .NET runtime repository, thinking that maybe something really weird with threads and tasks had been broken.

 A member of the .NET team investigated the issue, and found that actually the triggering factor for the bug was that [Dynamic Profile Guided Optimization][dynamic-pgo] (PGO) was enabled by default in preview 5 for Release builds.
 This